Intervention/docs/image/v3/modifying/effects.md

 > public Image::orient(): ImageInterface

-This method uses Exif data to automatically orient images correctly. **This rotation is performed automatically by default.** So you don't have to call this method unless you have [deactivated the auto orientation in the ImageManager configuration](/v3/basics/configuration-drivers).
+This method uses Exif data to automatically orient images correctly. **This rotation is done automatically by default.** So you don't need to call this method unless you have [disabled the auto orientation in the ImageManager configuration](/v3/basics/configuration-drivers).

 #### Example